meyayl/docker-languagetool/README.md

       - ./fasttext:/fasttext
 ```

+An example compose file can be downloaded from [here](https://raw.githubusercontent.com/meyayl/docker-languagetool/main/docker-compose.yml).

 ## Parameters

 The environment parameters are split into two halves, separated by an equal, the left-hand side represents the variable names (use them as is) the right-hand side the value (change if necessary).